Welcome to the Bone Marrow for Leukaemia Trust Website

 On receiving the award he said: This is a great honour, not just for me but for the whole team in St. James’ Hospital.

 Professor McCann is currently Chair of the European Hematology Association Training on Line Unit, (EHATol Unit) and is a member of the Education, Out-Reach and Communications committees of the EHA.

-Thanks to all who attended the Remembering Dave Whelan event.
-Your support for the family and the BMLT is really appreciatied.
-As well as all the fundraising events taking place all over the country over the coming months, we had a substantial number of runners in the Womens Mini Marathon and there were a number of runners taking part in the Dublin City Marathon as well!
-For some more fundraising ideas why not have a look at some past events, such as the Remembrance Run , Bowl for Bone Marrow, Lugnaquilla Challenge, the Kilkenny Marathon, or last year's sponsored walk to Sardinia and Corsica?
+Thanks to all who attended the Dance in the Ballroom of Romance, Glenfarne, Co Leitrim and the Gathering in Willie's Bar Tyrellspass, Co Westmeath.
+Your support for the families and the BMLT is really appreciatied.
+As well as all the fundraising events taking place all over the country over the coming months, we have a substantial number of runners in the Great Limerick Run and the Flora Women's Mini Marathon.
+For some more fundraising ideas why not have a look at some past events, such as the Remembrance Run. the Kilkenny Marathon, or this years walking challenge to Montenegro & Croatia ?
 Why not check the mycharity site for more events for ideas and perhaps these, or those above might inspire you to organise an event!
 If so, please contact us and let us know.

 Please also take a look at our testimonials page where patients or family describe their experience with blood cancer and we also now have some blogs written by those with personal experience - you can access these from the Blogs menu item above.